EchoDeep27/online-resume-builder/README.md

 pip install -r requirements.txt
 ```

+After installing the dependencies, generate an API key from [Cohere](https://dashboard.cohere.com/api-keys) and add it to the `.env` file.

+Similarly, a Google Client ID and secret key are required to enable the Google third-party login option.
+You can generate them from [Google Cloud Console]((https://console.cloud.google.com)).

-to start the program use the following command
+Once you have completed the steps above, use the following command to start the program:

 ```bash
 # for developer mode